-The sources of fuelwood consumption by households include 61% from natural forest, 23% from plantation forest, and 16% from home garden.

-The sizes of fuelwood consumption by households are 4% for fuelwood of size >15cm, 27% of size 5-15cm, and 59% of size <5cm.

-The source of fuelwood consumption by local industrial plants are 100% from natural forest.

-The sizes of fuelwood consumption by local industrial plants are 15% of size 10-15cm, 50% of size 15-25cm, 35% of size >25cm.
+.

 The total sustainable fuelwood supply for Thanh Hoa and Nghe An is estimated at 1,9 million ton per year, of which 1,1 million ton are from natural broad leaf forest.

 This supply can fulfill the major of 96% of fuelwood demand for size less than 15cm of the households.

-Recommendations

 Recommendations for fuelwood supply – demand assessment are specific suggestions for the activities to implement within the scope of VFD program.
 These recommendations include: